How to Let Go: Background

 After a one and a half year hiatus, Sigrid came back when she released "Mirror" on 26 May 2021, which was later followed by releasing "Burning Bridges" on 25 August that year.
 On 5 November 2021, she released a Christmas version of her 2019 track "Home to You" then recorded for a soundtrack to The Aeronauts.
 The Christmas version was titled "Home to You (This Christmas)".
-On 19 January 2022, she released a collaboration track with English singer-songwriter Griff marking their first collaboration, however this song is not included on Sigrid's second studio album.
+On 19 January 2022, she released a collaboration track with English singer-songwriter Griff marking their first collaboration., however this song is not included Sigrid's second studio album.
 After the release of "It Gets Dark" on 9 March 2022, Sigrid announced that her second studio album would be released on 6 May 2022 and also shared the album's cover and track list via her social media.

 Singles

 "Mirror", described as a "self-acceptance anthem", was released as the lead single from the album on 26 May 2021.
 Commercially, it reached number 13 in the singer's home country.
 Outside of Norway, the song peaked at number 76 in Ireland and 49 in United Kingdom respectively.

 "Burning Bridges" was released as the second single on 25 August 2021.
 After its release the song was premiered on BBC Radio 1 as residency host Charli XCX's Hottest Record, with Sigrid explaining the meaning of the song as "that moment when you know you have to let go [...] and when you are listening to the song, I'm cool with it being anything you want it to be".

 "It Gets Dark", the third single from the album, was released on 9 March 2022, being Sigrid's first solo track released in 2022.
 The track was premiered on Clara Amfo's BBC Radio 1 show as the Hottest Record in the World.
 This song which pays tribute to both the highs and lows of life.
+The single got a new life worldwide after it was featured in the animated teen comedy movie Ruby Gillman, Teenage Kraken.

 "Bad Life", a collaboration with British rock band Bring Me the Horizon was released as the fourth single on 21 April 2022.
 It marks the first collaboration between singer and the band, but it also marks the first collaboration with another artist in Sigrid's projects.